Overview

 • False — Secure Boot is disabled.
 No action required.

-• Error / cmdlet not recognized — System may not support Secure Boot.
-No action required.
+• Error / cmdlet not recognized — No action required.

 What Happens Without Action